krakenjs/express-bcp47/README.md

 ## DESCRIPTION

-`express-bcp47` is a simple middleware that parses the `Accept-Language` header from the browser and exposes it to handlers under `req.locale` (for handlers) and `res.locals.context.locale` (for the view layer)
+`express-bcp47` is a simple middleware that parses the `Accept-Language` header from the browser and exposes it to handlers under `req.locale` (for handlers) and `res.locals.locale` (for the view layer)

 There are two parameters to the options object used in the constructor: